 Generally, dynamic websites are those which are content heavy and user-driven.
 Let’s say the main purpose of your website is to act as a real estate listing website.
 You’ll need to generate hundreds of pages to list hundreds of available properties.
 In order to improve the functionality of your site and accommodate a user’s intent, the content on these pages will need to reflect the real-time availability of properties.
 Using dynamic pages will be the most efficient way to display these changes on your site.

-Advantages of a dynamic website
+Advantages of a dynamic website vs a static website

 For many website creators dynamic pages are the only way to go, and for good reason.
 Dynamic pages have the following advantages: